-Antibody responses to Helicobacter pylori and risk of developing colorectal cancer in a European cohort.
+Antibody Responses to Helicobacter pylori and Risk of Developing Colorectal Cancer in a European Cohort.

-Butt J., Jenab M., Pawlita M., Tjonneland A., Kyrø C., Boutron-Ruault M-C., Carbonnel F., Dong C., Kaaks R., Kühn T., Boeing H., Schulze MB., Trichopoulou A., Karakatsani A., La Vecchia C., Palli D., Agnoli C., Tumino R., Sacerdote C., Panico S., Bueno-de-Mesquita B., Vermeulen R., Gram IT., Weiderpass E., Benjaminsen Borch K., Quirós JR., Agudo A., Rodríguez-Barranco M., Santiuste C., Ardanaz E., Van Guelpen B., Harlid S., Imaz L., Perez-Cornago A., Gunter MJ., Zouiouich S., Park JY., Riboli E., Cross AJ., Heath AK., Waterboer T., Hughes DJ.
+Butt J., Jenab M., Pawlita M., Tjønneland A., Kyrø C., Boutron-Ruault M-C., Carbonnel F., Dong C., Kaaks R., Kühn T., Boeing H., Schulze MB., Trichopoulou A., Karakatsani A., La Vecchia C., Palli D., Agnoli C., Tumino R., Sacerdote C., Panico S., Bueno-de-Mesquita B., Vermeulen R., Gram IT., Weiderpass E., Borch KB., Quirós JR., Agudo A., Rodríguez-Barranco M., Santiuste C., Ardanaz E., Van Guelpen B., Harlid S., Imaz L., Perez-Cornago A., Gunter MJ., Zouiouich S., Park JY., Riboli E., Cross AJ., Heath AK., Waterboer T., Hughes DJ.